 Understand wisdom more by considering words that describe the opposite of wisdom:

-Achieving wisdom may sound like a very hard thing to do but in fact it is quite simple – James 1:5 says to ask God.
-Mathew 7:24 says that if you hear the words of God and put them into practice you are wise.
-Wisdom comes with relationship with God, walking in His will.
+Achieving wisdom may sound like a very hard thing to do, but in fact, it is quite simple – James 1:5 says to ask God.
+Mathew 7:24 says that if you hear the words of God and put them into practice, you are wise.
+Wisdom comes with the relationship with God, walking in His will.
 You get there by asking, studying, reflecting on the word and putting the words of Jesus into practice.